 Actions we have taken towards our sustainability target

-National Flexible recognises the need to work in a sustainable manner along with our other social and environmental responsibilities.
-To this end, we are, wherever possible, developing our working practices to enable us to improve our business management in these areas.
+Here at National Flexible, we are passionate about working in a sustainable manner and wherever possible, developing our working practices to enable us to continually improve our business management and practices.

 Electric Vehicle Charging

 A project is in hand to install charging points for electric cars.
-Unfortunately, due to technical limitations, these will not be operational until 2022, when the new warehouse extension is completed.
+Unfortunately, due to technical limitations, these will not be operational until late 2022, when the new warehouse extension is completed.

 Our aspiration is to attain the requirements of this standard by the end of 2021, at which point we will consider joining this, or some other appropriate ESG accredited scheme.
 We anticipate the environmental developments we currently have in hand will enable us to qualify for inclusion.